 International Angelman Day (IAD) is an annual event held on February 15th.

-It is observed by over 50 international charitable/support organisations around the world.
-These organisations all support people with Angelman Syndrome, their families, care givers, and service providers; they promote and initiate research for AS and create educational resources.
+It is observed by over 50 charitable/support organisations based in over 40 countries around the world.
+These organisations are family-driven and all support people with Angelman Syndrome, their families, caregivers, and service providers.
+They initiate and promote research for AS and create educational resources.